 Behind the temple and downhill is Alha Pond.
 At a distance of 2 km from this pond is situated an ‘akhara’ (wrestling ring) where Alha and Udal used to practice kushti (wrestling).
 The people of Maihar believe that Alha is still alive and comes at 4 am in the morning to worship the Goddess Sharda.

-There is nice narrow wandering stream flowing below the temple hill.
-The hills nearby are surprisingly having flat, barren top!
+There is a nice narrow wandering stream flowing below the temple hill.
+The hills nearby are surprisingly flat, barren tops!

 After our worship at the temple, we had our lunch at a restaurant in the market near the temple.